playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 <!-- tabs:end -->

-# Optional Injected Values
+# Optional Injected Values {#optional-injected-values}

 Let's think back to the start of this chapter.
 The original goal of introducing dependency injection was to enable sharing user login information throughout multiple components.

 While you might expect the user's login information to always be present, what if it wasn't?
 What if, when the user first creates their account, they opt out of inputting their name and profile picture?
 Even if this seems unlikely, a robust application should handle edge-cases like this.

-Luckily, React, Angular, and Vue are all able to withstand an empty value provided through dependency injection by marking the value as "optional".
+Luckily, React, Angular, and Vue are all able to withstand an empty value provided through dependency injection by marking the value as "optional."

 <!-- tabs:start -->